 1. I always wanted to have a starling named after a star.

-2. Sirius is the Dog Star, and Marley barks like a dog, has the same original name as a famous dog in a memoir, eats a diet based on dog food, and lives in a cage I built using a dog door as the door.
+2. Sirius is the Dog Star, and Marley barked like a dog, had the same original name as a famous dog in a memoir, ate a diet based on dog food, and lived in a cage I built using a dog door as the door.

 3. Sirius is actually a binary star system.
 I think of him as my binary birthday present, since we adopted him a couple months after my 32nd birthday– which, if you count in binary, is a pretty cool number (100,000).

-4. He can be nicknamed Siri.
-He doesn’t talk as much as Apple’s Siri program, but it’s a cool name.
+4. He could be nicknamed Siri.
+He didn’t talk as much as Apple’s Siri program, but it’s a cool name.

-We’ve been calling him sometimes Marley and sometimes Sirius, and sometimes Siri and other cute little pet names.
-Not sure what he likes most yet.
+We called him sometimes Marley and sometimes Sirius, and sometimes Siri and other cute little pet names.
+Not sure what he liked most.

 When he first arrived here, he was very skittish.
 He seemed to like having a cage all to himself, but still, it was a big change from how he was living before!
 It took him a few days to get used to us and his new home.
-But he’s been adapting well.
-He eats and drinks healthily, preens and fluffs his feathers a lot, and takes baths in his water dish.
+But he adapted well.

 At first it wasn’t easy to get him to come out of his cage, or to go back in once he was out.
-But now he goes out and in willingly, and perches on our heads and hands, and wants to be involved in everything we do!
+But soon he went out and in willingly, and perched on our heads and hands, and wanted to be involved in everything we do!